sap-tutorials/Tutorials/tutorials/odata-07-extend-custom-code/odata-07-extend-custom-code.md

 The use of the specific `after` API call is quite common, and allows us to jump onto the request processing flow towards the end, when the heavy lifting of data retrieval from the persistence layer has been done for us.
 As well as `after`, the Handler Registration API supports `before` and `on` events, but right now, `after` is what we want here.

 What does the function specified in this API call do?
-As you'd correctly guessed, it just adds a string on to the end of the value for each of the product names, specificially for the cases where the number of units in stock is high.
+As you'd correctly guessed, it just adds a string on to the end of the value for each of the product names, specifically for the cases where the number of units in stock is high.

 In its simplest form, the function provided is given the data retrieved, and whatever the function returns is what ends up in the response to the original request.
 Note, however, that in the context of the `after` API call, the handler function cannot change the "shape" of the data, such as omit specific items.
 We'll look at how to do that later on in this tutorial.